 |---|

 Yes.
 Cast iron rainwater goods are widely accepted by conservation officers and historic environment bodies as the appropriate material for listed buildings.
-Tuscan Foundry's hopper heads are manufactured in solid cast iron to BS 460 specification and are suitable for all listed building classes.
+Tuscan Foundry's hopper heads are manufactured in solid cast iron to BS 460 specification and are suitable for use on all listed building classes.
 A linseed oil paint finish is also available, which is particularly appropriate for conservation projects.

 Yes.
 Cast iron airbricks are the appropriate material for listed buildings and conservation area properties where the original ventilation grilles were cast iron.
 They maintain the character and material authenticity required by most conservation officers and listed building consent conditions.
 We recommend confirming the specific pattern with your conservation officer before ordering.